This version is still in development and is not considered stable yet. For the latest stable version, please use StreamX Guides 1.1.0! |

 -

-publishing web resources (HTML, CSS, JS, image) to StreamX Mesh.
+Publish web resources (HTML, CSS, JavaScript, and images) to StreamX Mesh.

 Prerequisites